frimtec/pikett-assist/README.md

 #### Check time

-Defines the daily time on which the check occurs whether the test alarms have been received recently or not.
+Defines the daily time for checking whether the test alarms have been received recently.

 #### Test alarm time window